Kodylow/stablesats-docs/src/sats_rust/decoupling_bitcoin_wallet.md

 # Decoupling the Bitcoin Wallet

 Decoupling the bitcoin wallet will be significantly less work than decoupling the target usd liability in ledger and user_trades.
-You basically just need to hook in spend and receives for a standard bitcoin wallet at the places where the hedging module moves funds in and out of OKX for the margin requirements.
+You basically just need to hook in spend and receives for a standard bitcoin wallet instead of the GaloyClient's bitcoin wallet at the places where the hedging module moves funds in and out of OKX for the margin requirements.

 ## The `adjust_funding` job